 What are my chances of beating a urinating in public charge?

-There are 4 main judges in Scottsdale, and each have different styles and leanings.
+There are 4 main judges in Scottsdale, and each has different styles and leanings.

-Our office practices exclusively in criminal defense, and we are located minutes away from Old Town Scottsdale, where a large number or urinating in public charges originate.
+Our office practices exclusively in criminal defense, and we are located minutes away from Old Town Scottsdale, where a large number of urinating in public charges originate.

-We have a tremendous amount of experience helping people fight these charges and coming out successfully.
+No other firm handles more Urinating in Public cases in Scottsdale than we do.
+We have a tremendous track record of fighting these charges and coming out successfully.

 If you are facing these charges, please contact our office to schedule a case evaluation to discuss your options.

 Waste Management Open Top 6 Crimes Police Charge